williamle8300/anthem/README.md

-# i can't create sets of music for playback
+# i can't create sets of music to listen to
-## whenever and wherever i am... and with ease
+## whenever, wherever... and with ease
 ### if someone made this, i would: *use it* and support with *online donations* in exchange for *whatever passive rewards*

 # Ideas